jan-grp/noten-rechner/README.md

 # what is this?
-This allows students of Waldorfschulen to calculate their final Abitur degree.
-The calculations behind this are different from other schools, so using other calculators would not work these students.
+This allows students of Waldorfschulen to calculate their final Abitur grade.
+The calculations behind this are different from other schools, so using other calculators would not work.
 Calculations persist over different browser sessions via cookies.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).